|Heide Hatry; Spisulae solidissimae tonsae rubrae|

 When I don’t feel well I see my garden inside myself and let the sun shine on it.
 I breathe it all in.
 The bees and the rabbits and the birds and butterflies join the Day Lilies and Delphinium and other flowers, and I feel better.
 Works every time.
 Flowers are the language of color.
 Having a flower garden is a vital luxury that strikes many people as a waste of space and water.
 Why not vegetables instead?
 With my gardens I can make paintings with living plants.
 Blues, yellows, oranges, reds, and violets; infinite color abounds.
 The energy of each feeds whatever that is inside me, be it soul and/or spirit.
 After my mother died, Stacey and I spread some of her ashes at the base of a Bougainvillea high up overlooking a bay on the island of St. Lucia.
 Her kind of flower, her kind of place.

 Daisies and Black-eyed Susans bring me down to earth; they are so conversant in the language of sunshine.
 Morning Glories are just that.
 But go indoors and Japanese Peace Lilies are as advertised.
 Christmas Cactus gift us winter cheer.
 Paper Whites do the same and bring a thick perfume.
 They all sing to us.
 Sun Flowers, Orchids, Violets, Iris, Bleeding Hearts, Peonies!
 I love Peonies!
 So many kinds of flowers, all over the world, every day of the year!

 I don’t do community work anymore.
-I gave at the office.
 What I do instead is plant flowers by the road for people who walk or bike or drive by.
 It is what I give.
 The cause-minded friends I have laugh.
 They say Addison thinks flowers make a difference.
-I do.